danja/manuel/README.md

 use case driven dev - make it up as I need it

 use V8 Javascript, only node.js if it seems to simplify things

+check it works with Jython for integration into Scute